meilseit/API_Work_Sample/README.md

 # API_Work_Sample
 ### Brief Description:
-Created A simple API with Python Flask and Flask-Restful libraries while using Redis to host queues and workers to preform time intensive tasks outside of the API.
-I decided to use a simple csv to presist the metadata seeing as this was smaller project (big mistake) should have just commited to SQL.
-Even so everthing should be running smoothly  and the csv makes it very easy to check if data is being stored correctly!
+Created A simple API test peice with Python Flask and Flask-Restful libraries.
+Used Redis to host queues and workers to preform mock time intensive tasks outside of the API.
+This async behavior make the API not only much more efficient at handling many request but also ensures TCP connections do not stay open for too long.
+I decided to use a simple csv to presist the metadata seeing as this was smaller project.
 The app is split into 3 docker containers: flask-app, redis, worker.
+The project also supports e2e testing.

 ### Relevent Commands:
 docker setup: [easiest way for me to get this running on docker desktop]